-If you’ve done any reading regarding health, fitness, and weight management, one term that you’ve without a doubt come across before is the term ‘calories’.
+If you’ve done any reading regarding health, fitness, and nutrition, one term that you’ve without a doubt come across before is the term ‘calories’.

 But what is a calorie?

 When you say the word ‘calorie’ to people, you’ll tend to get a variety of different responses.
 Some people will state they immediately think of restriction, often as was the case when they went on a diet or started eating healthy.

 Others think about the gym.
 Their mind goes immediately to the process of burning calories.
 Some individuals just have a vague idea it has something to do with food, but they aren’t quite sure what exactly a calorie is.